anandu06dev/ng4StarterKit/README.md

 achieve a greater consistency between the client- and server, we implement the following patterns: Pub-Sub, Polling, Optimistic Update or POST/Redirect/GET.
 For Angular applications that introduce CQRS in the frontend requires us to reexamine the projection process because Angular's change detection strategy allows us to reflect state changes in the component's template (read model) automatically.
-By investigating the complex interplay between Angular's change detection strategy and the HTML5 IndexedDB, we need to execute and process different projection patterns.

 **» Projection by Entity**<br/>